Czechbol/lemon.py/docs/development/logging.rst

 	        exception=exc,
 	    )

-Please note that because the logs may be sent to the logging channels on Discord, they have to be ``await``\ ed.
+Please note that because the logs may be sent to the logging channels on Guilded, they have to be ``await``\ ed.